 #4 – Determine who is going to own this software and how it will impact their workflow.

 Sales content management software isn’t just used by sales reps.
 Everyone from sales ops to leadership, to marketing and beyond is going to get their hands dirty, so it’s important to get buy-in on your solution early on.

 Make sure every department stakeholder knows, and agrees with, exactly what they’re expected to contribute to the ongoing management and maintenance of the your new sales enablement system while the purchase process is going on, not after the solution has been bought.

 #5 – Know the difference between sharing links versus attachments.

 All sales content management solutions allow sellers to send content one of two ways:

 - Regular, old school, attachments (throwback to 1992!)

-If you’re looking at a system that uses attachments, be forewarned that this means you likely won’t get data on how and when prospects engage with your content.
+If you’re looking at a system that uses attachments, keep in mind that this means you likely won’t get data on how and when prospects engage with your content.
 It’s also unlikely that you’ll be able to track the performance of your sales content all the way to a purchase through your CRM with an attachment-based product.
-You won’t know your content’s performance, and you can’t use it to identify what’s working.
+And, if you can’t track your content’s performance, you can’t identify what’s working and what’s not.
 Many attachment-based sales content management tools may tell you how many reps accessed a piece of content, but it can’t track when a prospect opens that content, how long they read it for, or who else they forward it to.